AriFordsham/GHCWiki/building/prerequisites.md

 **Note:** currently you'll also need to install an older version of [ Haddock](http://www.haskell.org/haddock) (0.9) manually, because the version of Haddock you'll get by default is 2.0.0.0 which doesn't work with GHC's build system yet.

+To be able to build the documentation (User's Guide):

+- docbook-utils
+- docbook-utils-pdf

 other packages that are useful for development:

 - strace